-- Meeting conditions of the IPC Licence - Stabilisation or improvement in water quality parameters (e.g. suspended solids). - Optimising hydrological conditions for climate action benefits as part of PCAS.
-This will be achieved via deep peat re-wetting. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities in suitable deep residual peat areas. - Optimising hydrological conditions for the development of other cutaway peatland habitats including Reed Swamp, fen and wet woodland on shallow cutaway peats. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
-In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnumcommunities are restored and develop across the bog.
-It will also support Ireland's commitments towards Water Framework Directive, the National Biodiversity Action Plan, and the National River Basin Management Plan 2018-2021. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Note that will take some time for stable naturally functioning peatland and wetland habitats to fully develop at Ummeras Bog.
+- Meeting condition of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Optimising hydrological conditions for climate action benefits as part of PCAS.
+This will be achieved via deep peat re-wetting. - Optimising hydrological conditions for the development of embryonic Sphagnum-rich vegetation communities in suitable deep residual peat areas. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current condition peat storage capacity of the bog (locking the carbon into the ground).
+In time, it is expected that the bog will develop its carbon sink function, in part, as Sphagnum communities develop across the bog.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021 and future National River Basin Management Plans. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future. - Note that will take some time for stable naturally functioning peatland and wetland habitats to fully develop at Castlegar Bog.